Skip to main content

 Generally no — animal removal itself is considered a maintenance issue, not an insured loss.
 The exception is when the animal has caused damage to the chimney structure (chewing of components, nesting material that has fueled a chimney fire, etc.); the damage repair may be covered under the policy even though the animal removal is not.
 We document any animal-caused damage for insurance claim purposes.

-What signs indicate I need chimney animal removal near me?
+What signs indicate I need chimney animal removal?

 Audible scratching, chirping, or movement sounds from inside the chimney; visible animals at the chimney top from ground view; nesting material visible falling into the firebox; sudden strong smells (animal urine, decomposition); birds entering the home through the fireplace opening.
 Any of these warrants a phone call for assessment — even if the animal eventually leaves on its own, the chimney usually needs cleaning and inspection afterward.